vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 ---

-Back in Katacoda, add a new namespace like `demo2` to the namespaces directory and push it to the git repository
+Add a new namespace like `demo2` to the namespaces directory and push it to the git repository

 `cp ~/assets/demo2.yaml ~/workdir/my-nodejs-app-config/namespaces/.`{{execute T1}}

 Commit and push this new configuration

-`cd ~/workdir/my-nodejs-app-config && git add . && git commit -m 'adding demo2 namespace'`{{execute T1}}
+`cd ~/workdir/my-nodejs-app-config && git add . && git commit -m 'adding demo2 namespace' && git push`{{execute T1}}

-`git push`{{execute T1}}

 ---

-In Argo CD, watch the `namespaces application` to see Argo CD automatically sync the application and create the demo2 namespace.
-Hit the `Refresh` button if it does not update.
+In Argo CD, click on the `namespaces` application and watch Argo CD as it automatically syncs the application and creates the demo2 namespace.
+Hit the `Refresh` button if it does not update after a few minutes.

 You should now see a `demo2` namespace in the UI.

-In the Katacoda terminal, verify the `demo2` namespace was created
+Verify the `demo2` namespace was created

 `kubectl get ns`{{execute T1}}